Flesh and Stone: Home media

 A Region 2 DVD and Blu-ray containing "Flesh and Stone" together with the episodes "The Time of Angels" and "The Vampires of Venice" was released on 5 July 2010.
 It was re-released as part of the complete series five DVD on 8 November 2010.
 The DVD also contains a cut scene set between "Flesh and Stone" and "The Vampires of Venice" where the Doctor tries to explain to Amy that he needs companions, not out of any ulterior motive but to help him see the universe with fresh eyes.

 In print

 Pearson Education published a novelisation of this episode and "The Time of Angels" under the title The Time of Angels by Trevor Baxendale for school literacy programs in May 2011.
+BBC Books also will publish a novelisation of this episode and "The Time of Angels" written by Jenny T. Colgan as a paperback, ebook, and an audiobook on 26 March 2026 under the title The Time of Angels as part of the Target Collection.

 Legacy

 In 2017, Moffat said that he wished he could have changed the kissing scene at the end.
-He said in a Twitter Q&A, "...there’s a brilliant scene to be written there, and I entirely avoided writing it.
+He said in a Twitter Q&A, "...there's a brilliant scene to be written there, and I entirely avoided writing it.
 I played it for laughs, and it was so wrong."